NRCan/CanFlood/tests2/CONTRIBUTING.md

  - api workflow tests.
 (TODO)

 At the end of each test, a validation against some datafile (previous test result) should be performed to ensure program behavior/performance has not changed.

+## Calling tests
+the batch script `./tests2/pytest_all.bat` is provided to conveniently run all of the "tests2" tests.